 The camp provides an opportunity for individuals who are living with aphasia to enjoy a weekend retreat, along with one or two of their family/friends.
 Activities are both recreational and therapeutic in nature.
 Here campers get to participate in diverse activities such as yoga; drum circle; canoeing; archery; low ropes; indoor and outdoor games; arts and crafts; nature walks; and fireside singing.
 The staff and volunteers are all educated about aphasia and support communication techniques, as well as safety and mobility.

-Each year, volunteers are selected students enrolled in the Faculty of Rehabilitation Medicine studying to become speech-language pathologists, occupational therapists and physical therapists.
-These students are guided by experienced health-care professionals and this special collaboration also allows for students to extend their knowledge beyond the classroom.
+Each year, students enrolled in the Faculty of Rehabilitation Medicine studying to become speech-language pathologists, occupational therapists and physical therapists are selected as volunteers.
+These students are guided by experienced health-care professionals and this special collaboration allows for students to extend their knowledge beyond the classroom.

 2020 Camp - Save the Date!

 Where: Gull Lake Centre